Best Photography Spots in Turkey

-Picturesque Assos Temple is a great Instagram Spot in Turkey
+Picturesque Assos Temple is a Great Instagram Spot in Turkey

 Ephesus Ancient City (Izmir)

 Ephesus Ancient City has importance both in Ancient Greek and Roman Empire’s history.
-This city used to be the capital of the Roman Empire’s eastern provinces for the time being and witnessed the most successful era of the empire.
+This city used to be the capital of the Roman Empire’s eastern provinces for the time being and it witnessed the most successful era of the empire.

 The Temple of Artemis inside the ancient city is regarded as one of the most important spiritual centers in history.
-Today, Ephesus is one of the best ancient cities in the Mediterranean Region and it’s an open-air museum that welcomes millions of people.
+Today, Ephesus is one of the best ancient cities in the Mediterranean region and it’s an open-air museum that welcomes millions of people.

-Beyond being a nice beach, the Oludeniz (Dead Sea) is important in terms of being home to various species too.
+Beyond being a nice beach, the Oludeniz (the Dead Sea) is important in terms of being home to various species too.
 It’s one of the most unique natural formations in the world and it enables visitors the opportunity to swim in a pool alongside giant turtles.
 As its name suggests, there is no wind and waves in this sea that feels like a pool.

 Oludeniz and its neighbor Belcekiz beach offer postcard like sceneries to take beautiful photos.
 In addition to paragliding, taking photos of parachutes is equally fun.